Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Numerical results

 For a given electron occupation $n$ (or filling factor $\nu=n/N$), the initial $\tilde{\mu}^0$ and $h_{v}^{0}$ can be solved self-consistently from $H^{v}_{MF}$ and are shown in Fig.~\ref{FIG2}(a).
 Notice that $\pm h_{v}^{0}$ are degenerate solutions but we choose the positive one like the magnetic training in the experiment \cite{Lin}.
 Here $\tilde{\mu}^0$ naturally declines as $n$ decreases.
-A non-zero $h^{0}_{v}$ appears around $240<n<600$.
-Based on $h_{v}^0$, the $\Delta(q)$ is solved from the self-consistent gap equation in Eq.~(\ref{Eq7}), as shown in Fig.~\ref{FIG2}(b).
+Especially, a non-zero $h^{0}_{v}$ appears around $240<n<600$.
+Based on $h_{v}^0$, the $\Delta(q)$ is solved from the self-consistent gap equation in Eq.~(\ref{Eq7}), and is shown in Fig.~\ref{FIG2}(b).
 As $n$ declines from $n=640$ to $n=480$, $h^{0}_{v}$ becomes stronger and $\Delta(q)$ becomes weaker and more asymmetric with $\Delta(q)\neq \Delta(-q)$.
 This is because $h_{v}^{0}$ breaks TRS and destroys the Cooper pairs from intervalley pairings.
-Especially, as $n < 545$, the strong $h_{v}^{0}$ causes that the center of $\Delta(q)$ wholely shifts from $q_{0}=0$ to $q_{0} \approx -0.1\pi$, which apparently suggests Cooper pairs have large non-zero center of mass momenta [Fig.~\ref{FIG2}(b)].
+Additionally, when $n < 545$, the strong $h_{v}^{0}$ causes that the center of $\Delta(q)$ wholely shifts from $q_{0}=0$ to $q_{0} \approx -0.1\pi$, which apparently suggests Cooper pairs have large non-zero center of mass momenta [Fig.~\ref{FIG2}(b)].

-Based on $\Delta(q)$, we calculate corresponding condensation energy density $F_{s}(q)$, as shown in Fig.~\ref{FIG2}(c).
+Based on $\Delta(q)$, we also calculate corresponding condensation energy density $F_{s}(q)$, as shown in Fig.~\ref{FIG2}(c).
 As $n$ changes from $n=640$ to $n=480$, the initial valley splitting field increases to break TRS and intervalley pairing, thus $F_{s}(q)$ becomes much more asymmetric and narrower.
 At around $n=480$, $F_{s}(q)$ reaches almost zero and indicates superconductivity is highly unstable.
 Specially, a single-well structure of $F_{s}(q)$ with one global minimum assigning the ground state at $q_{0}=0$ ($n=640$) gradually evolves into a double-well structure under a moderate valley splitting field (e.g. $n=560$) with two local minimums.
 It goes back to the single-well structure with one minimum at $q_{0} \approx -0.1\pi$ under a high valley splitting field (e.g. $n=545$).
-Overall, the superconductor transforms from a `weak' helical phase to a `strong' helical phase as the valley splitting field climbs \cite{Ilic}.
+Overall, the shift of the minimum point for $F_{s}(q)$ implies the superconductor transforms from a `weak' helical phase to a `strong' helical phase as the valley splitting field climbs \cite{Ilic}.